DhavalKapil/elasticsearch-lua/docs/namespaces.rst

 |            | settings, stats, etc.                                |
 +------------+------------------------------------------------------+

-These namespaces are accessibly as `client.indices`, `client.nodes` and `client.cluster`.
+These namespaces are accessible as `client.indices`, `client.nodes` and `client.cluster`.
 Sample code for using the namespaces:

 .. code-block:: lua